The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds

-where $h_1:(M/G)^{\circ}\rightarrow\mathbb{R},\, h_2:(M/G)^{\circ}\times\mathbb{R}\rightarrow\mathbb{R}$ are smooth maps and $(M/G)^{\circ}$ denotes the interior of $M/G$.
-In order for $\varphi$ to be harmonic, $r$ has to satisfy specific boundary conditions at the boundary points of $M/G$.
-At boundary points of $M/G$ corresponding to singular orbits the differential equation (\ref{ode0}) becomes singular.
-At points of $M/G$ whose fibres under the natural projection $\pi:M\rightarrow M/G$ are not singular orbits, the differential equation (\ref{ode0}) is regular.
-To summarize, in order to construct equivariant harmonic maps between cohomogeneity one manifolds one has to provide solutions of (\ref{ode0}) which extend smoothly to the boundary points of $M/G$.
-In this manuscript we will solve the associated initial value problem, i.e. we assume that $0\in M/G$ is a boundary point and show that for each $v$ there exists a unique smooth solution $r:(M/G)^{\circ}\cup\{0\}\rightarrow\mathbb{R}$ of (\ref{ode0}) with $r(0)=0$ and $\dot r(0)=v$ which depends continuously on $v$.
-Since this is a local problem it is sufficient to study this problem near one singular orbit only.
+At the boundary points of $M/G$ that correspond to singular orbits, the differential equation (\ref{ode0}) exhibits singular behavior.
+The differential equation (\ref{ode0}) is regular at points of $M/G$ where the fibers under the natural projection $\pi:M\rightarrow M/G$ are not singular orbits.
+In summary, constructing equivariant harmonic maps between cohomogeneity one manifolds requires solutions to (\ref{ode0}) that extend smoothly to the boundary points of $M/G$.
+We will address the corresponding initial value problem in this manuscript, assuming that $0\in M/G$ is a boundary point.
+We will demonstrate that for every $v$, there is a unique smooth solution $r:(M/G)^{\circ}\cup\{0\}\rightarrow\mathbb{R}$ of (\ref{ode0}) such that $r(0)=0$ and $\dot r(0)=v$, which has a continuous dependence on $v$.
+As this is a local problem, it suffices to investigate it in the vicinity of just one singular orbit.

 \begin{Thm} Let a cohomogeneity one manifold $M$ with a singular orbit $N$ be given.
 Assume that $N$ is the fibre of $0\in M/G$ under the natural projection map $\pi:M\rightarrow M/G$.
 For each $v\in\mathbb{R}$ there exists a unique smooth solution $r:(M/G)^{\circ}\cup\{0\}\rightarrow\mathbb{R}$ of (\ref{ode0}) with $r(0)=0$ and $\dot r(0)=v$ which depends continuously on $v$. \end{Thm}